aphexyuri/uni-tunes/README.md

 - Support for other audio streaming services (Bandcamp, Last.fm, etc)
 - Ability to upload audio to hosted service, for inclusion in set/playlist

+Please vote on, or request features at XXX

 ---

 Usage
 ===